Collision Risk Estimation via Loss Prediction in End-to-End Autonomous Driving: Method

-The scale of~$L_\collision$ does not necessarily indicate the severity of collisions in the physical world because it does not take speed into account.
-Therefore, it is not optimal to treat collision prediction as a regression task as is standard in loss prediction~\cite{yoo2019learning, kirchhof2024pretrained}.
-Instead, we note that the sign of the collision loss indicates whether a collision is going to happen along the planned trajectory.\footnote{See Eq.
-(4) in VAD \cite{jiang2023vad} for example.} Thus, it is natural to instead treat collision prediction as a binary classification task and predict the probability of a collision occurring along the planned trajectory~$\hat{\tau}_\plan$,
+Our RiskMonitor frames loss prediction as a binary classification task.
+The scale of~$L_\collision$ does not reflect the real-world accident severity of collisions, as it is the sum of IoU and does not account for speed.
+Consequently, treating CRE as a regression task—as is standard in prior loss prediction work~\citep{yoo2019learning, kirchhof2024pretrained}—is suboptimal in this setting.
+Instead, we note that whether the collision loss value is positive indicates if a collision is going to occur along the planned trajectory.\footnote{See Eq.
+(4) in VAD \citep{jiang2023vad} for an example.} Thus, it is natural to treat CRE as a binary classification task instead and predict the probability of a collision occurring along the planned trajectory~$\hat{\tau}_\plan$,